nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   Computes the minimum of three integers.
 * `SuggestionUtil#minimumEditDistance()` <br>
   Computes the minimum edit distance between 2 strings.

+#### Example Usage Scenario

+Given below are some example usage scenarios and how the suggestion mechanism behaves at each step.

+Step 1.
+The user enters `updt n/Milk s/Fairprice` which contains an unknown command word `updt`.

+Step 2.
+The command word `updt` is extracted out in `StockBookParser` and checked if it matches any valid command word.

+Step 3.
+The command word `updt` does not match any valid command word.
+It is then passed down to `SuggestionCommandParser` along with `n/Milk s/Fairprice` and `SuggestionCommandParser#parse()` is invoked.

+Step 4.
+Inside `parse` method, the closest command word to `updt` will be inferred.
+The inference uses the minimum edit distance heuristic. `parse` will count the minimum edit distance from `updt` to every other valid command word.

+Step 5.
+The new valid command word generated is the one with the smallest edit distance to `updt`.
+The command word to be suggested in this case is `update`.

+Step 6. `parse` method will call `SuggestionCommandParser#generateUpdateSuggestion()` to generate the suggestion message to be displayed to the user.

+Step 7.
+During the generation of suggestion message, `generateUpdateSuggestion` will check first if the compulsory prefix exist.
+In this case the compulsory prefix which is `sn/` does not exist. `sn/<serial number>` is then added to the suggestion message.

+Step 8.
+All prefixes the user entered that is valid for `update` command and its arguments are nonempty will then be appended to the suggestion message.
+If there exist prefix whose argument is empty, then `generateUpdateSuggestion` will fill the argument with a default value.
+In this case, prefixes `n/ s/` are present and their arguments are nonempty.
+`n/Milk s/Fairprice` is then added to the suggestion message.

+Step 9.
+Lastly `generateUpdateSuggestion` will append the usage message for `update` command.

+Step 10. `parse` method returns a new `SuggestionCommand` with the suggestion message to be displayed as its argument.

+Step 11. `SuggestionCommand` is executed and produces a new `CommandResult` to display the message to the user.

+Step 12.
+The suggestion `update sn/<serial number> n/Milk s/Fairprice` is displayed to the user along with what kind of error and the message usage information.
+In this case the error is `unknown command` and the message usage is from `UpdateCommand`.

 ### \[Proposed\] Undo/redo feature